neillturner/kitchen-ansible/provisioner_options.md

-sudo_command | sudo -E | `sudo` command; change to `sudo -E -H` to be consistent with Ansible update_package_repos | true | Update OS repository metadata wait_for_retry | 30 | number of seconds to wait before retrying converge command
+sudo_command | sudo -E | `sudo` command; change to `sudo -E -H` to be consistent with Ansible update_package_repos | true | Update OS repository metadata wait_for_retry | 30 | number of seconds to wait before retrying converge command ignore_ansible_cfg | false | If true, values from ansible.cfg file will not be loaded.

 ## Ansible Inventory